The Real Hustle

-The Real Hustle is a BBC British television series created by Objective Productions, Alexis Conran and R. Paul Wilson for BBC Three.
-The show demonstrates confidence and magic tricks, distraction scams and proposition bets performed on members of the public by hosts Alexis Conran, Paul Wilson and Jessica-Jane Clement.
+The Real Hustle was a BBC British television series created by Objective Productions, Alexis Conran and R. Paul Wilson for BBC Three.
+The show demonstrated confidence and magic tricks, distraction scams and proposition bets performed on members of the public by hosts Alexis Conran, Paul Wilson and Jessica-Jane Clement.
 From series 10, entitled "New Recruits", Jazz Lintott and Polly Parsons joined the hustlers.

-Several episodes of the series state that all marks have been genuinely hoodwinked, and that any money lost is returned to them after filming.
+Several episodes of the series stated that all marks had been genuinely hoodwinked, and that any money lost was returned to them after filming.
 The BBC's website states that "The marks featured in the show have no idea they are being scammed.
 They have either been set up by friends and family or think they are taking part in a different TV show."

-Following the conclusion of series 11, presenter Alexis Conran tweeted that there were "no plans for season 12".
+Following the conclusion of series 11, presenter Alexis Conran tweeted that there were "no plans for series 12".

 History

 The show began as a spin-off of the BBC show Hustle, owing to the original show's popularity.
 However, the series is now considered completely separate and the relationship between the shows is rarely mentioned.
-The Real Hustle is a factual entertainment series produced by Objective Productions for BBC Three.
-It features a team of hustlers—Alexis Conran, Paul Wilson and Jessica-Jane Clement—as they try out some notorious scams on members of the public, filmed with hidden cameras.
-The aim is to reveal how scams work so that the viewer can avoid being ripped off.
+The Real Hustle was a factual entertainment series produced by Objective Productions for BBC Three.
+It featured a team of hustlers—Alexis Conran, Paul Wilson and Jessica-Jane Clement—as they try out some notorious scams on members of the public, filmed with hidden cameras.
+The aim was to reveal how scams work so that the viewer can avoid being ripped off.
 The participants featured in The Real Hustle are claimed to have been either set up by their family and friends or believe that they are participating in another television programme.
-After they have been "hustled for real", any money or property taken during the hustle is returned to them and their consent for the item to be broadcast is obtained.
+After they had been "hustled for real", any money or property taken during the hustle was returned to them and their consent for the item to be broadcast was obtained.